ovis-hpc/readthedocs/README.rst

 Personal Readthedocs Account
 ............................

-To visualize and test your documentation changes on the offical [OVIS LDMS Documentation page](https://ovis-hpc.readthedocs.io/projects/ldms/en/latest/), you can set up your own RTD account.
+To visualize and test your documentation changes on the offical `OVIS LDMS Documentation page <https://ovis-hpc.readthedocs.io/projects/ldms/en/latest/>`_, you can set up your own RTD account.

 1. **Fork the repository**: Fork the repository where the docs are located to your own GitHub account.
-2. **Create a Read the Docs account**: Sign up for a free Read the Docs account at [readthedocs.org](https://readthedocs.org/).
+2. **Create a Read the Docs account**: Sign up for a free Read the Docs account at `readthedocs.org <https://readthedocs.org/>`_.
 3. **Link the repository**:
-    - After logging in, go to the **"Import a Project"** page on [Read the Docs](https://readthedocs.org/projects/).
+    - After logging in, go to the **"Import a Project"** page on `Read the Docs <https://readthedocs.org/projects/>`_.
     - Choose **"GitHub"** as the source and authorize Read the Docs to access your GitHub account.
     - Select your forked repository from the list.
 4. **Specify the correct branch**: